ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/running_simulation.rst

 a cluster-specific pipeline, ...), the generated setup directory is designed to be the integration point:

-* It is **self-contained**:
-  the runtime configuration is baked into the scripts, the workflow is a standard CWL 1.2 definition (drivable by any CWL engine, not only the ``cwltool`` invocation that ``simulation.run()`` uses), and the scripts can be invoked directly
+* It is **largely self-contained**: the runtime configuration is baked into the scripts and the workflow is a standard CWL 1.2 definition
+  (drivable by any CWL engine,
+  not only the ``cwltool`` invocation that ``simulation.run()`` uses), and the scripts can be invoked directly
   (see `Running the individual scripts manually`_).
+  It still relies on the environment the generated profile describes (a PIConGPU source checkout and its dependencies), so it is reproducible on a configured system rather than on an arbitrary machine.
 * It is **self-describing**:
   the ``metadata/`` directory and the RO-Crate
-  (see `Metadata and Provenance`_) capture the simulation and the environment completely, so that other tools (and your future self) can inspect and reuse it.
+  (see `Metadata and Provenance`_) record the simulation input and the runtime configuration (``pypicongpu_runner.json`` / ``rc_params.json``), so that other tools (and your future self) can inspect and reuse it.
 * It is **parameterized**:
-  ``workflow/input.yaml`` contains all inputs of the workflow steps as plain data, which you can modify and feed to your own workflow engine.
+  ``workflow/input.yaml`` contains the inputs of the workflow steps (build flags, the run step's ``tbg`` configuration and the referenced files/directories) as plain data, which you can modify and feed to your own workflow engine.

 A typical integration strategy is to call ``simulation.write_input_file()``